Lephar/SoftwareTPMMeasurement/README.md

 `sudo strings /sys/kernel/security/tpm0/binary_bios_measurements | grep "cmdline"`

 strings tool can be found in binutils package.
-If everything goes as expected, you should see an output similar to this one:
+If everything goes as expected, you should see an output similar to this one (your kernel options):

 ![Binary BIOS Measurement](measurement.jpeg)